 3. From PCF to AMF: AM Policy Association ID, selected S-NSSAI.

 The PCF selects re-mapped S-NSSAI and provides it to the AMF based on the S-NSSAI that requires slice re-mapping received from AMF in step 2.
 The re-mapped S-NSSAI is selected within Allowed NSSAI.
+The AMF considers the selected S-NSSAI as a new slice for the S-NSSAI that requires slice re-mapping.

+4. From AMF to PCF: UE Policy Association ID, S-NSSAI that requires slice re-mapping, selected S-NSSAI.

+If the AMF has received a PCR trigger of a change of re-mapped slice and the AMF determined a new selected S-NSSAI for the S-NSSAI that requires slice re-mapping, the AMF triggers UE Policy Association modification procedure to PCF.
+The AMF includes S-NSSAI that requires slice re-mapping and selected S-NSSAI for the S-NSSAI that requires slice re-mapping in the message towards PCF.

 The PCF may update URSP rules and triggers UE Configuration Update procedure based on the S-NSSAI that requires slice re-mapping and the selected re-mapped S-NSSAI.

-Editor's note: It is FFS whether and how the change of S-NSSAI of a PDU session applies to roaming scenario.
+In roaming scenario, the AMF sends the message towards H-PCF via V-PCF and the message may include S-NSSAI mapped to HPLMN.
+On receiving the message from AMF, the H-PCF may update URSP rules and triggers UE Configuration Update procedure.

+5. The PCF sends the response message to the AMF.

-4. For each old PDU session with SSC mode 2 or SSC mode 3 and associated with the network slice that requires slice re-mapping, AMF may trigger a change of the slice of the old PDU session to the selected re-mapped S-NSSAI received in step 3 according to the procedure shown in clause 6.2.3.4.
+6. For each old PDU session and associated with the network slice that requires slice re-mapping, AMF may trigger a change of the slice of the old PDU session to the selected re-mapped S-NSSAI received in step 3 according to the procedure shown in clause 6.2.3.4.

 6.2.3.4 AMF-triggered PDU Session Modification to change of S-NSSAI of PDU Session